Philippe Bühler

 Philippe Bühler (born 29 November 1981), also known as Philippe Heithier (named after his mother's birth name), is a German singer-songwriter, dancer, record producer and music manager.
 He came to fame as a contestant on the second season of Deutschland sucht den Superstar, the German version of Pop Idol.
 Bühler was eliminated in the top 3 after receiving 29.12 percent of the vote.
+Heithier is currently signed to Universal Music Publishing Group (UMPG) as part of Germany's roster.